Normandy landings: Aftermath

 The Normandy landings were the largest seaborne invasion in history, with nearly 5,000 landing and assault craft, 289 escort vessels, and 277 minesweepers participating.
 Nearly 160,000 troops crossed the English Channel on D-Day, with 875,000 men disembarking by the end of June.
-Allied casualties on the first day were at least 10,000, with 4,414 confirmed dead.
-The Germans lost 1,000 men.
-The Allied invasion plans had called for the capture of Carentan, Saint-Lô, Caen, and Bayeux on the first day, with all the beaches (other than Utah) linked with a front line 10 to 16 km from the beaches; none of these objectives were achieved.
+Allied casualties on the first day were at least 10,000, with 4,414 confirmed dead and the Germans had 4,000–9,000 casualties (killed, wounded, missing, or captured).
+The Germans never achieved Hitler's stated aim of "throwing the Allies back into the sea" on D-Day or at any time thereafter.

+The Allied invasion plans had demanded a rapid build-up of troops and the establishment of a secure bridgehead, which was achieved with fewer casualties than expected.
+The plan had also called for the capture of Carentan, Saint-Lô, Caen, and Bayeux on the first day, with all the beaches (other than Utah) linked with a front line 10 to 16 km from the beaches; none of these latter objectives were achieved.
+At Utah the 4th Division made significant progress inland, making a rendezvous with the airborne troops, and the British and Canadians were between 4 and 7 mile inland.
 The five beachheads were not connected until 12 June, by which time the Allies held a front around 97 km long and 24 km deep.
 Caen, a major objective, was still in German hands at the end of D-Day and would not be completely captured until 21 July.
 The Germans had ordered French civilians other than those deemed essential to the war effort to leave potential combat zones in Normandy.
 Civilian casualties on D-Day and D+1 are estimated at 3,000.